Ever Heard of Ethical Hacking?

 Planning Resource Allocation

-The gap analysis report provided by your managed service provider after the “break in” will paint a clear picture of your current system health.
+The gap analysis report provided by your managed service provider after the “break-in” will paint a clear picture of your current system health.
 Are you up to date like you hoped?
-Are your severs or computers adequately protected?
+Are your servers or computers adequately protected?
 Are you in need of new hardware or software?
-When done correctly by the right MSP, it will be immediately clear that it is not a money grab attempt, but rather a list of weaknesses and carefully designed correction plan.
-Your cyber security company will partner with you for long term protection and growth.
+When done correctly by the right MSP, it will be immediately clear that it is not a money grab attempt, but rather a list of weaknesses and a carefully designed correction plan.
+Your cybersecurity company will partner with you for long-term protection and growth.
 Healthcare practices face a unique and complicated list of regulations, your ethical hacker can help ensure your compliance and continued peace of mind.

 By Heather Bratcher